-When you file for bankruptcy, you should be prepared to provide tax documents to the bankruptcy trustee.
-By reviewing your tax documents, the trustee can verify your income and, to some extent, your expenses and other financial transactions.
+When you file for bankruptcy, you’ll provide tax documents to the bankruptcy trustee—the official appointed to oversee your case—along with other documents required by section 521 of the bankruptcy code.
+The trustee will use the tax documents to verify your income and, to some extent, your expenses and other financial transactions.

-(Learn more about what documents you must provide to the bankruptcy trustee.)
+You’re obligated to comply with reasonable document requests.
+(Learn more about the documents you must provide to the bankruptcy trustee or court.)

-If you file for Chapter 7 or Chapter 13 bankruptcy, you must provide to the bankruptcy trustee a copy of your tax return for the most recent tax year for which a return was filed.
-You need to provide the return to the trustee at least seven days prior to the meeting of creditors (also called the 341 hearing or meeting).
-(To learn more about the meeting of creditors and your bankruptcy trustee's role, see Nolo's Bankruptcy Meeting of Creditors topic area.)
+If you file for Chapter 7 bankruptcy, you must provide to the bankruptcy trustee a copy of your tax return for the most recent tax year for which a return was filed (but plan on providing the two most recent returns).

 If you do not timely provide your tax return, the meeting cannot take place.
 The trustee has the discretion to reschedule the meeting or to ask the court to dismiss your bankruptcy case altogether.